Techgoldy/Techgoldy/README.md

 # Techgoldy
-my first repository on GitHub
+my first repository on GitHub.
+This is part of DataScience Class